-This mild South Indian prawn curry really is an easy and delicious healthy meal.
+Mild South Indian prawn curry really is an easy delicious healthy meal.
 If you’re calorie counting or health conscious the bonus is this curry comes in at an extremely low 200 calories per portion.

 I made this mild South Indian prawn curry in my usual way, using low fat cooking spray to replace any oil or ghee normally associated with Indian cooking.

-This mild South Indian prawn curry takes me back to when Lady Lynne and I were on our honeymoon a couple of years ago in Kenya.
+This mild South Indian prawn curry takes me back to when my other half and I were on our honeymoon a couple of years ago in Kenya.

 There were 2 curries I was particularly fond of.

 One was a goat curry (if I can get goat I might make that one day) and the other was an Indian prawn curry that was so delicious and kind of sweet tasting.